Patient Comfort

 Physical Activity Coach

-Homely comforts
+Homely Comforts

 Many patients and families are faced with long stays in the Cancer Centre and we are here to make sure that their stay is as comfortable as possible.
 Our refurbished day rooms in the Cancer Centre are a haven away from busy wards and hospital beds where you can relax in a soft chair, watch some television, enjoy a cup of tea or simply chat to family and friends in a more homely environment